Your podcast microphone is the most important piece of equipment for your podcast.

 Our favorite: Audio Technica ATR2100X-USB 💜

 A dynamic microphone with USB-C digital output and XLR analog output (the best of both worlds).
-This microphone is made from metal and will last longer than its plastic counterparts.
+It also has a headphone jack.
+In terms of digital recording, it can be used with a PC or a Mac.
+This podcasting and streaming microphone is made from metal and will last longer than its plastic counterparts.
+It is a handheld model, but it is often sold with a stand.
+The microphone is uni-directional with a 120 degree cardioid pattern.
 It’s extremely versatile and its price/performance ratio is among the best.
-You can get it for $99 anytime, but you might find better deals on some marketplaces.
+You can get it for $99 anytime, but you might find better deals on some marketplaces like Amazon.

 The great classic: Blue Yeti 👣